 Required Documents Every Veteran Should Have

 Every veteran should maintain a copy of his or her DD Form 214, which is the separation paperwork issued by each branch of the service.
-Depending on when you served, or if you served in the Guard or Reserves, you may have a similar form which has a different form name.
+Depending on when you served, or if you served in the Guard or Reserves, you may have a similar form that has a different form name.
 Whichever form you have, keep a copy of it in a safe place, as it is the key to unlocking your benefits!
 Here are some resources to help you:

 - DD Form 214, proof of military service.